idleberg/sublime-nsis/README.md

 ### Package Control

-1. Make sure you already have [Package Control](http://wbond.net/sublime_packages/package_control) installed
+1. Make sure you already have [Package Control][4] installed
 2. Choose *Install Package* from the Command Palette (`Ctrl+Shift+P` on Windows and Linux, `⇧⌘P` on OS X)
 3. Select *NSIS Autocomplete and Snippets* and press `Enter`

-With [auto_upgrade](http://wbond.net/sublime_packages/package_control/settings) enabled, Package Control will keep all installed packages up-to-date!
+With [auto_upgrade][5] enabled, Package Control will keep all installed packages up-to-date!

 ### Windows Installer

 Assuming that you're already familiar with NSIS, you can build yourself a setup executable to install this package.
 Download `installer.nsi` from the scripts folder, compile the source and execute the generated file.
 You can choose which packages you want to install.

+There's also a collection [Sublime Text Packages][6] available, that also comes with a Windows installer.

 ### Manual installation